UBC-CIC/remote-mobility-monitoring/docs/UserGuide.md

 # User Guide

-**Before you follow the guide, you must have the follow in place:**
+**Before you follow the guide, you must have the following in place:**
 - [Deployment Guides](./DeploymentGuide.md)

 | Index                                             | Description                                      |